Table of Contents

 Thanks to affordable, high-quality microphones and all-in-one video making apps, adding a voice over to a video is a lot easier than it used to be.
 But there are a few common mistakes newcomers often make.

 Follow these best practices to record a good voice over:

 It might be tempting to write a loose outline and fill in the details on the fly.
 People tend to think the best way to make dialogue or a monologue sound natural is to come up with it in real time, just as you would during a real conversation.

-However, this isn’t the case.
-When you’re speaking into a microphone instead of to another person, it’s not nearly as easy to think of the right thing to say on the spot.
+But this isn’t the case, especially for voice over.
+When you speak into a microphone instead of to another person, it’s not nearly as easy to think of the right thing to say on the spot.

 Choose a microphone and noise reduction device

 Most people haven’t seen a professional voice actor record a voice over.
 It takes more equipment than you might think to produce a clean, clear sound.